cameronnewbould/Portfolio_Project_SQL_Tableau_Airbnb/README.md

 | Bronx               | 87.50                         |

 ### d.
 Identify outlier listings
-Acts as a check to ensure all outliers are flagged as being `INVALID` to ensure that further processing on the flagged data would be effective.
-The dataset is purposefully kept somewhat dirty to demonstrate the ability to work with dirty data as well as to not be too heavy handed in the approach to dirty data by removing too aggressively.
-A clean dataset can be produced by removing the flagged data.
+This acts as a check to ensure all outliers are flagged as being `INVALID` to ensure that further processing on the flagged data would be effective.
+The dataset is purposefully kept somewhat dirty to demonstrate the ability to work with dirty data in Tableau as well as to not be too heavy handed in the approach to dirty data by removing too aggressively.
+A thoroughly clean dataset would require removing the flagged data.

 ```sql
 SELECT 	id, price, numeric_flag